 Due to the lower rate of the euro exchange since the design until the project is running to reach the figure of the initially planned US dollars budget PNUD has been forced to make more dollars, so their contribution percentage has increased.
-By the other hand the direct personnel hase increased because the project has considered more building promoters.
+By the other hand the direct personnel has increased because the project has considered more building promoters.
 This is because the municipalities due to the economic crisis and budgetary problems in Honduras have no money to pay these personnel, as it was considered initially.

 * These reflect expenditure